hyperledger-archives/sawtooth-rfcs/text/0000-wasm-smart-contracts.md

 [subteam]: #subteam

-A Sawtooth Sabre sub-team shall be formed; this sub-team shall be responsible for the following related to Sabre: sheparding RFCs, accepting or rejecting RFCs, policy decisions (including when RFCs are required), and making decisions on topics which do not require an RFC.
+A Sawtooth Sabre sub-team shall be formed; this sub-team shall be responsible for the following related to Sabre: shepharding RFCs, accepting or rejecting RFCs, policy decisions (including when RFCs are required), and making decisions on topics which do not require an RFC.